Feb 23, 2024

 What Are Useful Resources for Transmasc People?

-It is no accident that with the rise in social media, more people are identifying as nonbinary, transmasc, and gender queer.
 While social media definitely has its downsides and should be used with great mindfulness, it has also created unprecedented visibility for a group that has historically been fractured, with limited access to each other and our shared experiences.
-Simply by seeing the vast spectrum of how people identify and present, we realize that we are not alone and that we do not have to subscribe to either/or categories, but can instead engage in a both and worldview.
+By seeing the vast spectrum of how people identify and present, we realize that we are not alone and that we do not have to subscribe to either/or categories, but can instead engage in a both and worldview.

 Below, we are linking you to a number of helpful resources that you can check out.